Esther-Moki/news-stuff/README.md

 and posts.They are available to all users without navigating into any department, and others that are housed or classified within departments.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4567/`.
-The app will automatically reload if you change any of the source files.

 ## Setup/Installation Requirement